top of page

-Gidon was born in 1935 in Karlovy Vary, in the former Czech Republic.
+Gidon was born in on March 3rd, 1935, in Karlovy Vary (Carlsbad in German) in former Czechoslovakia.

 Gidon was in the camp from the ages of 6 to 10.

-Gidon has visited Theresienstadt/Terezin three times since liberation; most recently as he wrote his book.
+Yes Gidon has visited Theresienstadt/Terezin several times since liberation, most recently while filming a documentary about his life.